danimaniarqsoft/notes/pages/Management 3.0.md

 - management 3.0
-	- **knowledge workers**, are workers whose main capital is knowlege
+	- **Creative workers**, is the new word for  knowledge workers*, are workers whose main capital is knowlege.
+Creative workers
-	- Creative workers, is the new word for  knowledge wokers
 - Motivate people with better rewards
 	- Kudo box and kudo cards
 - improve communication and understanding